sagemath/trac_to_gh/Issue 2853.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.0",
-    "title": "A correction to the weight of crystal elements for type A and a speedup for all types", "type": "issue",
+    "title": "[with patch, positive review] A correction to the weight of crystal elements for type A and a speedup for all types", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/2853",
     "user": "https://github.com/dwbump"